WebAccessVL: Violation-Aware VLM for Web Accessibility: Related Work

 \section{Related Work}

-{ \bf AI for accessibility.} Existing work has leveraged AI to tackle accessibility challenges, \eg, automated tools designed to suggest source code fixes detected by checkers in mobile apps~\cite{mehralian2024automated}. \citet{ahmed2025code} evaluate ChatGPT's ability to generate and improve web pages in line with WCAG and show that prompting only resolves simple issues, but struggles with complex tasks.
+\myparagraph{AI for accessibility.} Traditional accessibility checking relies on rule-based systems~\cite{axe-core,lighthouse}.
+They require manual maintenance of specialized constraints per violation type, and cannot reason about visual-semantic context, \eg, generating descriptive alt-text from images.
+To address these challenges, existing work has leveraged AI to tackle accessibility challenges, \eg, automated tools designed to suggest source code fixes detected by checkers in mobile apps~\cite{mehralian2024automated}. \citet{ahmed2025code} evaluate ChatGPT's ability to generate and improve web pages in line with WCAG and show that prompting only resolves simple issues, but struggles with complex tasks.
 Other works have also employed LLMs, such as ChatGPT, to detect~\cite{lopez2024turning} or fix violations through a prompting-based method~\cite{othman2023fostering,aljedaani2024does,huang2024access,andruccioli2025tabular}.
 In contrast, we introduce a violation-conditioned model that is fine-tuned on a dedicated accessibility dataset created in this work.
 Importantly, we take both visual and textual input.
 This allows our method to generate HTML that follows the accessibility guidelines while preserving the original design, providing a more effective solution for web accessibility.

-{ \bf Visual programming and HTML synthesis.} Early work by~\citet{andreas2016neural} tackles the problem of visual question answering by assembling neural modules to build an end-to-end differentiable network, one of the first works to output a program from an input image.
+\myparagraph{Visual programming and HTML synthesis.} Early work by~\citet{andreas2016neural} tackles the problem of visual question answering by assembling neural modules to build an end-to-end differentiable network, one of the first works to output a program from an input image.
 More recently, VisProg~\cite{gupta2023visual} proposes an approach that tackles complex, compositional visual tasks when given natural language instructions and outputs a program that may call other off-the-shelf computer vision models to perform the task, demonstrating impressive zero-shot reasoning capability.
-Differently, this work focuses on generating accessible HTML while preserving website design.
+In contrast, this work focuses on generating accessible HTML while preserving the website design.